-It’s important to periodically review your software testing strategy to make sure that it’s still guiding your team on the path to success.
-As goals change, business models shift, and so on, so should your strategy (which is not to be confused with tactics, more on that below)!
-In this post, I want to share the different aspects that together form a test strategy and how you could review and revise them overtime for the best results ✅
+It’s important to review your software testing strategy to ensure it’s still guiding your team on the path to success.
+As goals change and business models shift, so should your strategy.
+In this post, I want to share the different aspects that form a test strategy and how you could review and revise them over time for the best results ✅

 Table of Contents – How to Review Your Software Testing Strategy

 - Who’s responsible for reviewing the testing strategy?